 To come out literally means to leave some place.

 He came out of the hotel with his luggage under his arm.

-When a company introduces or launches a new product we can say they came out with a new product to compete with rest of the market.
+1. When a company reveals or launches a new product, we can say they came out with a new product to compete with rest of the market.